luketurnbull/article-creator/README.md

 - [ ] Refine SEO
 - [ ] Design has "Load More" - Add lazy loading to the articles page?
 - [ ] Add favicon
+- [ ] Create a 404 "not found" page